kirbyt/site-www-thecave-com/_posts/2014-05-04-i-stopped-using-nibs-thanks-to-auto-layout.markdown

       [self setComposeView:composeView];
     }

 After I create the view I might add more layout constraints to position and size the subview as needed within the main content view.
-I do that in the view controller's `loadView` when needed.
+I do that in the view controller's `-loadView` when needed.

 So that's it.
 That's why I have stopped using NIB and storyboard files in my iOS projects.
 This approach might not work for others, but it certainly works for me.